Earnest-Labs/scala-sftp/README.md

 "SFTP_PORT"                     - optional

 "SFTP_PRIVATE_KEY"              - optional

 ## Script Usage
 A `go` wrapper is a proxy for all operations.
-All dependencies are managed by docker
+All dependencies are managed by docker.

 Usage: `./go <command> [sub-command]`